mundra-aman/minimal-mistakes/_posts/2018-08-25-Serialization-in-spark.md

 categories:
 ---

-Serialization is an important concept in most distributed applications.
+Serialization is implemented in most distributed applications for performance.
 A serialization framework helps you convert objects into a stream of bytes and vice versa in new computing environment.
 This is very helpful when you try to save objects to disk or send them through networks.
 Those situations happen in Spark when things are shuffled around.
 RDDs can be stored in serialized form, to decrease memory usage, reduce network bottleneck and performance tuning.

 - Java serialization